Having Twitter suspensions and landing in Twitter jail gave me more insights into how long they can last: for hours, days, or indefinitely.

 - Now, check the new page on the Twitter Ban Evasion Policy.

-Be sure not to miss these above rules if your Twitter account is suspended!
+Be sure not to miss the above rules when your Twitter account is suspended!

 New – Twitter has info for those deactivated Twitter accounts!

-- Twitter now has a new page for learning how to reactivate your Twitter account (July 2018).
+- Twitter now has a new page for learning how to reactivate your Twitter account.
 This new page is for those who have had their Twitter accounts deactivated in the past 30 days only.

-- Do not tweet all the same stuff on any multiple Twitter accounts you may use. *This Twitter update was just updated in February 2018 at their developer blog.
+- Do not tweet all the same stuff on any multiple Twitter accounts you have.
+Mix up the wording and images.

 - Follow the Twitter Rules.
 There are at least 30 rules.
 If you haven’t reviewed them in a while, it’s a great idea to read them again.
-They have added and changed many of their Twitter rules since 2013.
+They have added and changed many of their Twitter rules over the years.
 They are all not in black and white, many have gray areas.

 - Read the Best Practices for following and using Twitter.
 They do monitor if you follow or unfollow aggressively.
 (Defined as following hundreds at a time).
 Beware if you follow and/or unfollow often.
 Any automatic unfollowing is not acceptable.
 I wondered if I had gone over this number in my recent Twitter suspension.

-- Check out their troubleshooting page for additional help and on how long does Twitter suspension lasts for you.
+- Check out their troubleshooting page for additional help and learn how long a Twitter suspension lasts.

 More Important Twitter Updates to Avoid Getting Your Twitter Account Suspended